The Glass Castle: Plot

 Part Three, titled "Welch", covers approximately a seven-year period and documents Jeannette and her siblings' shifting perspectives on life with their parents from being one of adventure and whimsy to abuse and brokenness.
 While in Welch, the Walls children face bullying, sexual abuse, and hunger.
 Ultimately, Lori and Jeannette hatch a plan for Lori to move to New York City, with Jeannette following shortly thereafter.
-Eventually, Lori moves, and Jeannette joins her shortly before finishing high school.
+Eventually, Lori moves, and Jeannette joins her shortly, after finishing her junior year of high school.

 In Part Four, "New York City", after experiencing the freedom and safety gained from no longer living with her parents, sister Lori offers to help siblings Brian and Maureen move to New York City.
 Three years after all the children have left Welch, Rose Mary and Rex decide to move to New York City.
 With little money, the parents fall behind on rent and become homeless.
 They find themselves at home amongst squatters in an abandoned apartment, and the Walls children discover who they are.
 Years later, Rex calls Jeannette and tells her that he is dying.
 A few weeks after they had met and talked about their adventures and struggles, he dies of a heart attack.

 Part Five, titled "Thanksgiving", takes place five years after the death of Rex when the family gathers for Thanksgiving at Jeannette's country home where they toast to Rex.

 Reception

-The Glass Castle was positively reviewed by The New York Times, Kirkus Reviews, Entertainment Weekly, and The Atlanta Journal-Constitution, among others.
+The Glass Castle was positively reviewed by The New York Times, Kirkus Reviews, Entertainment Weekly, The Atlanta Journal-Constitution, and Publishers Weekly, among others.
 However, several school districts have found the book's inclusion in syllabi to be controversial.

 In The New York Times Book Review, critic and novelist Francine Prose wrote, "The autobiographer is faced with the daunting challenge of ... attempting to understand, forgive and even love the witch ...
 Readers will marvel at the intelligence and resilience of the Walls kids."

 A review in The Atlanta Journal-Constitution compared Jeannette Walls to renowned 19th-century writer Charles Dickens, saying that "Dickens's scenes of poverty and hardship are no more audacious and no more provocative than those in the pages of this stunning memoir."

 The Glass Castle spent more than seven years on the New York Times bestseller list and has been translated into 31 languages.
 In 2006, the memoir peaked on the list at No.10; however following the release of the film adaptation in 2017, the book became a No.1 New York Times paperback nonfiction best seller and held that position for 15 weeks.
 As of 2017, the book had sold more than 5 million copies.